ucg8j/blog/posts/grokking-algorithms.md

 Let's say you have an array of `[33,15,10]`.
 Quicksort will:
 1. Pick a number *the pivot* e.g. 33
 2. Partition into two subarrays:
-  - all elements greater than the pivot
+  a. all elements greater than the pivot
-  - all elements less than the pivot
+  b. all elements less than the pivot
   Such that you will have the pivot `[33]`, an array of number/s smaller than the pivot `[15,10]` and an array for numbers larger than the pivot `[]`.

 3. Call quicksort recursively on the two subarrays